ouspg/tls13tutorial/README.md

 It also implements minimal data structures and decoders to parse the first TLS Record from the server response, which includes the `ServerHello` message.
 However, extensions are not parsed to correct structures.
-They are left on purpose to give somewhat easy starting point.
+They are left on purpose to give a somewhat easy starting point.

 As a result, the following output log can be seen: